Best Must-See Punta Cana Neighborhoods And How To Visit

 Getting a taxi in Punta Cana is a straightforward process, with taxis readily available at the airport taxi bay.
 Taxi rates in Punta Cana are established by local authorities and categorized by zones.
 It’s worth noting that taxis are one of the more expensive modes of transportation in Punta Cana.

 Fares typically range from $10 to USD 80, and additional fees of $10 to USD 20 are common for nighttime fares.
 Taxis can be hailed directly from the Punta Cana Airport taxi bay, just outside the customs area on the right.
-Most taxi drivers carry fare charts and accept currencies, including dollars, euros, and Dominican pesos.
+Most taxi drivers carry fare charts and accept currencies, including dollars, euros, as well as Dominican pesos.

 Car Rental